Ishti Kutum

-Ishti Kutum is a Bengali TV serial that aired from 24 October 2011 to 13 December 2015 on Star Jalsha.
-It started telecasting everyday from 3 May 2015.
+Ishti Kutum is a Bengali television serial that aired from 24 October 2011 to 13 December 2015 on Star Jalsha.
+It began telecasting daily from 3 May 2015 and was in the same slot 6:30 PM IST from the beginning to the end.
 The show was produced by Magic Moments Motion Pictures company.
-This is the first serial produced by Magic Moments Motion Pictures on Star Jalsha as well as the longest serial of Magic Moments Motion Pictures.
+This is the first serial produced by Magic Moments Motion Pictures on Star Jalsha as well as the longest running serial of Magic Moments Motion Pictures till now.
 The show went on-air on 24 October 2011.
-It starred Ranita Das (later replaced by Sudipta Chakraborty), Rishi Kaushik and Ankita Chakraborty in lead roles.
-After running for 4 years, Ishti Kutum went off-air on 13 December 2015.
+It starred Raneeta Das (later replaced by Sudipta Chakraborty), Rishi Kaushik and Ankita Chakraborty in lead roles.
+After successfully running for four years, Ishti Kutum went off-air on 13 December 2015.